rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 ```bash
 az spring-cloud app create -n simple-microservice -s azure-spring-cloud-DID -g spring-cloud-workshop-DID --assign-endpoint true --cpu 1 --memory 1Gi --instance-count 1
 ```
- >Note: Replace the DID with it's value, where you can find it from Environment details page.
+ >Note: Replace the DID with <inject key="DeploymentID" enableCopy="True"/> value, you can also find it from Environment details page.

 6. Navigate back to Git Bash and now you can build your "simple-microservice" project and deploy it to Azure Spring Cloud by running the below command: